Theran27/Theran27/README.md

 I’m a first-year undergraduate with a strong interest in **frontend development** and UI design.
 I enjoy creating clean, simple, and user-friendly web interfaces.

-Currently, I’m focusing on building a strong foundation in frontend technologies and improving my skills through hands-on practice — *tikak tikak grow wenna* 🚀
+Currently, I’m focusing on building a strong foundation in frontend technologies and improving my skills through hands-on practice

 ---